-First of all, the assessment measures how well your services are satisfying the target customers.
+First, the assessment measures how well your services satisfy the target customers.

-RPA customer experience bots automate tasks, allowing employees to devote more time and attention to tasks that help build relationships with clients.
-Customer service agents can now focus more on understanding customer needs and spend time solving their problems.
+RPA customer experience bots automate tasks, allowing employees to devote more time and attention to tasks that help build client relationships.
+Customer service agents can now focus more on understanding customer needs and spending time-solving their problems.

 The process of using RPA is simple but can sometimes be very expensive.

-“Show your bots what you are doing and then let them do the job.
+“Show your bots what you are doing, then let them do the job.
 They can even interact with any system or application just like you,” said Mukund Srigopal, director of product marketing at Automation Anywhere.

 Advantages of this approach:

 - Allows employees to devote more time to customer-related issues